the-avid-engineer/InfrastructureCli/README.md

 Possible Values:

-1. `"AwsCloudFormation"` - Specifies that the template is for AWS Cloud Formation
+1. `"AwsCloudFormation"` - Specifies that the template is for AWS CloudFormation

 ---